 As part of Anglia’s railway upgrade plan from 2019-24, we will be undertaking works to renew our infrastructure – including renewing around a quarter of our track.

-Once replaced, the track expected to last 25 years.
-Once renewed, there will be fewer track faults, fewer closures for maintenance and fault finding and increased reliability, meaning fewer delays and cancellations
+To keep services move at their most efficient, the rails have to be renewed from time to time to help us to maintain a safer and more reliable railway.
+Once replaced, the track is expected to last approx. 25 years resulting in fewer track faults, fewer closures for maintenance and fault finding and increased reliability, meaning fewer delays and cancellations

 A tamping machine packs down the ballast, the stones under the tracks, while lifting the track to level the track off.
 Once complete, this helps the train wheels to align with the track which results in a smoother ride for passengers and prevents the train wheels from causing damage to the track.

 The ballast is important for track alignment and drainage, and this is cleaned as part of our maintenance programme with a ballast cleaner.
 This helps to keep the track in good condition so trains can run on time.

 Below is a list of track renewals completed since Christmas 2019:

 Replaced track and points at Colchester station (London end) to reduce the risk of points failures and make journeys more reliable for passengers and freight trains.

 February: Track renewal at Lowestoft station and additional three kilometres of track renewal work completed at Hassingham.
 Track renewals also took place at Acle and Oulton Broad North during the 23 day closure of the Norwich, Yarmouth Lowestoft Wherry lines for switch on of the new signalling system.

 February to April: Replaced track and points at Maryland over eight weekends to help improve punctuality and reliability which will result in fewer delays.